 · Advertising ·

 For something a bit trendier and dancier, head to Ku Bar (30 Lisle St.) or its naughtier offshoot Little Ku (25 Frith St.).
 All Old Compton Street is lively starting with the after-work crowd, especially Fridays.

 This may be all too polished and visitor-friendly for the cool kids.
 For an alt/artsy vibe, I’d advise heading out of the centre to The Glory (281 Kingsland Rd.).
+[Editor’s 2024 update: The Glory is now permanently closed.]
 It’s a pub/cabaret/nightclub in hip queer-friendly Haggerston, with ticketed shows in the cellar and more drag than even RuPaul can handle.
 The neighbourhood is where the hipsters have moved as Shoreditch, which is just to the south, has gotten posher.
 Haggerston’s Regent Canal and Kingsland Basin, which has a mini-marina, give the area a pastoral vibe where you can eat authentic Japanese soba noodles at Toconoco (unit a, 28 Hertford Rd.) after a jog along the waterside towpath.
 It’s funny what turns out to be queer.
 We randomly nipped into Chick ‘n’ Sours (390 Kingsland Rd.) purely out of hunger—and, boy, did the pickled watermelon salad go down well with the fried chicken burgers—only to discover queer art on the walk to the washroom.

+· Advertising ·